Elizabeth of Russia: Imperial coup

 The Preobrazhensky Regiment soldiers proclaim Elizabeth as Empress of Russia.

-While Aleksandr Danilovich Menshikov remained in power (until September 1727), the government of Elizabeth's adolescent nephew Peter II (reigned 1727–1730) treated her with liberality and distinction.
+While Aleksandr Danilovich Menshikov remained in power until September 1727, the government of Elizabeth's adolescent nephew Peter II (reigned 1727–1730) treated her with liberality and distinction.
 However, the Dolgorukovs, an ancient boyar family, deeply resented Menshikov.
 With Peter II's attachment to Prince Ivan Dolgorukov and two of their family members on the Supreme State Council, they had the leverage for a successful coup.
 Menshikov was arrested, stripped of all his honours and properties, and exiled to northern Siberia, where he died in November 1729.
 The Dolgorukovs hated the memory of Peter the Great and practically banished his daughter from Court.

-During the reign of her cousin Anna (1730–1740), Elizabeth was gathering support in the background.
+During the reign of her cousin, Empress Anna (1730–1740), Elizabeth was gathering support in the background.
 Being the daughter of Peter the Great, she enjoyed much support from the Russian Guards regiments.
 She often visited the elite Guards regiments, marking special events with the officers and acting as godmother to their children.
 After the death of Empress Anna, the regency of Anna Leopoldovna for the infant Ivan VI was marked by high taxes and economic problems.
 The French ambassador in Saint Petersburg, the Marquis de La Chétardie was deeply involved in planning a coup to depose the regent, whose foreign policy was opposed to the interests of France, and bribed numerous officers in the Imperial Guard to support Elizabeth's coup.
 The French adventurer Jean Armand de Lestocq helped her actions according to the advice of the marquis de La Chétardie and the Swedish ambassador, who were particularly interested in toppling the regime of Anna Leopoldovna.